 Maryland Lawyer for Termite Claims and Lawsuits

 You should not have to spend thousands of dollars to eradicate pests and repair damage to your home because of an inspector’s or realtor’s negligence or deceit.
 If a pest control company failed to identify a termite problem or a seller failed to disclose one, our experienced termite attorneys can pursue civil remedies aggressively on your behalf.
-You will not be asked to pay any out-of-pocket expenses or fees.
-To request a free consultation, contact Whitney, LLP online right away or call us at (410) 583-8000.
+To request a legal consultation, contact Whitney, LLP online right away or call us at (410) 583-8000.